anlunjiang/python-datapipeline-demo/README.md

 its own class inherited from a SQLAlchemy base class.
 This is produced from a factory function.
 Each declarative class definition inherits from the class and updates the Base variable of its existence when run.

-You can then query these class objects with the Query() method in SQLA:
+You can then query these class objects with the Query() method in SQLA

 ## Alembic